Hydrodynamics Explanation for the Splitting of Higher-charge Optical Vortices

 To motivate the need for a physical understanding of this topic, consider a model of the propagation of a higher-charge vortex off-center in a Gaussian laser beam in Fig. \ref{fig:fourexamples} (b).
-One may have predicted either of the following behaviors based solely on the initial condition: 1) that the vortex would have split under the lack of centered-symmetry, and/or 2) it would have moved at a rate twice as fast as its unit-charge counterpart in Fig. \ref{fig:fourexamples} (a).
-This question was studied in the context of vortex dynamics in a 2D BEC \cite{Groszek2018MotionCondensates}, where the velocity of a vortex \textit{was} predicted to move at a rate that scaled with its charge.
-Due to atomic interactions in the system, the vortex in that study split into unit charges relatively quickly \cite{Rokhsar1997VortexGases, Leanhardt2002ImprintingPhases}; but in a small window of time, the authors measured numerical results that were between a unit-charged velocity and the predicted charge-scaled velocity.
+A similar setting was studied in the context of vortex dynamics in a 2D BEC \cite{Groszek2018MotionCondensates}, where the velocity of a vortex was predicted to move at a rate that scaled with its charge.
+Due to atomic interactions in the system, the vortex in that study split into unit charges \cite{Rokhsar1997VortexGases, Leanhardt2002ImprintingPhases}; but in a small window of time, the authors measured numerical results between a unit-charged velocity and the predicted charge-scaled velocity.
 Those measurements approached the authors' charge-scaled velocity prediction using a disk trap (rather than harmonic) for the nonlinear sample.
 In a purely linear system with no trap, and with ``linear core'' unit-charge vortices, we find that a higher-charged vortex moves not with a velocity that scales with its charge, but rather it moves at the same rate as a unit-charge vortex, as shown in Fig. \ref{fig:fourexamples} (b).
-Further, in this linear optics model, there is no splitting of the off-center vortex.
+Further, in this linear optics model, there is no splitting of the off-center vortex, which is consistent with work showing that arbitrary distributions of vortices preserve their patterns from near- to far-field \cite{Indebetouw1993OpticalPropagation}.

 In this Letter, we provide a physical explanation for higher-charge vortex motion and splitting in linear optics based on two-dimensional, compressible hydrodynamics.
 We find that circular higher-charge vortices move as a collection of independent unit-charge vortices, and apparent vortex ``splitting'' arises from the presence of elliptical deformations of the vortices.
 This study contributes to the explanations of vortex splitting in the singular optics works cited above with new insights on vortex dynamics and so-called ``interactions'', with findings that are relevant to vortices in 2D quantum fluids, in optics for communications, and in optical speckle.